Burlington Township School District

 The Burlington Township School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Burlington Township, in Burlington County, in the U.S. state of New Jersey.

-As of the 2021–22 school year, the district, comprising four schools, had an enrollment of 3,625 students and 328.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+As of the 2024–25 school year, the district, comprised of four schools, had an enrollment of 3,712 students and 321.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.